markjprice/cs9dotnet5/dotnet6.md

 </Project>
 ```
 ## Chapter 11 - Working with Databases Using Entity Framework Core
-Currently, EF Core still targets .NET 5.0, so I have not updated the target framework in the project file below.
+Currently, EF Core 6.0 previews still target .NET 5.0, so I have not updated the target framework in the project file below.

 For the `WorkingWithEFCore` project, the additional referenced NuGet packages should use the .NET 6.0 preview versions, as shown in the following markup:
 ```